scramjetorg/reference-apps/js/git-read-issues/README.md

 # Git read issues

-This sequence reads all of the github issues for a given repositories
+This sequence reads all of the github issues for a given repositories.

-it prepares the data in a format that will be used in [clickup-add-issues]() and send it to a topic.
+It prepares the data in a format that will be used in [clickup-add-issues]() and send it to a topic.

 > !
 All issues that has been read by this sequence will be labeled as read in a github